 Effective classroom prepping can set your days and can greatly increase your productivity.
 By being so organized with your plans, with your classroom supplies, and with your classroom activities you can be a very efficient teacher.
-I know that it’s our nature to leave things where they are for we believe that the next day has always a room for that not knowing that we are submitting ourselves to being naturally disorganized.
+I know that it’s our nature to leave things where they are for we believe that the next day has always room for that not knowing that we are submitting ourselves to being naturally disorganized.

 3. Don’t procrastinate!

 If time and resources permit, then do it now!
 It’s the simplest way of not missing deadlines and doing things proactively.
 Unlocking the box of stress in your life will get you surrounded by dim perceptions of just about anything.
-Every time you delay things as scheduled, that takes an inch of your time and establish a domino effect in your overall performance as a teacher.
+Every time you delay things as scheduled, that takes an inch of your time and establishes a domino effect in your overall performance as a teacher.

 Hence, don’t procrastinate.
 Delaying actions can put pressure on our lives which ultimately encourages stress.
 Procrastination should be deleted from our system.
 That is why I always have my teacher planner updated and take schedules by heart.
 It really helps.
 Don’t put your tasks on memory although you have a good one.

 The act of putting off tasks for the next day even though they are scheduled today will demand your precious time which can complicate your time in the future.
 If there’s still time to grade my students’ output today and record them in my eClass Record, I grab that opportunity.